Nina is a digital marketing consultant located in Brooklyn, NY.

-In this article, there are 3 handpicked video editing programs for slow computers you should be able to enjoy working in.
+In this article, we'll explore three handpicked video editing programs for slow computers that should enable you to get the job done.

 On top of that, VSDC enables you to record audio, video, and desktop screen.
-This particular combination comes in handy if you're thinking to create tutorials, game walkthroughs, or reaction videos.
+This particular combination comes in handy if you're hoping to create tutorials, game walkthroughs, or reaction videos.

 Being a non-linear video editor, it allows for recreating all the popular effects you've seen on TV.
 To give you an example and a sneak peek, below is a quick guide to creating the popular picture-in-picture or a video-in-video effect.